Main content | back to top

 Shell first traded at local and regional ports in Malaysia in the early 1890s.
 Now Shell is a shareholder in Petronas-operated Malaysia LNG Dua and Malaysia LNG Tiga, in operation since 1995 and 2003 respectively.
 It produces LNG mostly for customers in north-east Asia, including Japan, Korea, Taiwan and China.

-Nigeria LNG is the fastest-growing LNG project in the world and is one of the largest LNG suppliers in the Atlantic market.
-It has long-term supply agreements for deliveries to Europe and North America.
-Construction began in 1996, with its first two LNG liquefaction units coming on-stream three years later.
+Nigeria LNG (NLNG) grew rapidly from one to six trains in the period 1999 to 2007 and is one of the largest LNG suppliers in the Atlantic market.
+It has long-term supply agreements for deliveries to Europe and North America and also serves the Far East markets.
+Construction began in 1996, and its first two LNG liquefaction units coming on-stream in 1999.
 Since then, four more units have been added, the latest in 2007.

 Qalat and Oman LNG